PMCC-BioinformaticsCore/janis/docs/tools/bioinformatics/variant callers/gatk4_somaticvariantcaller_v0.1.0.rst

 It has the following steps:

-1. BaseRecalibrator
-2. ApplyBQSR
+1. Base Recalibrator x 2
-3. HaplotypeCaller
+3. Mutect2
 4. SplitMultiAllele

 Outputs